 National Dance Project Regional Dance Development Initiative

-The Regional Dance Development Initiative (RDDI) provides professional growth for dance artists in regions across the U.S. through a 10-day “dance lab” designed to refine work, hone public presentation skills, and strengthen partnerships between artists and presenters.
+The Regional Dance Development Initiative (RDDI) provides professional development for dance artists in regions across the U.S. through programs designed to clarify language, identify strategies, and build networks.

 More about RDDI

-NDP produces RDDI programs approximately every three to five years in partnership with local dance funders and a local organizational partner.
-To date, NDP has produced RDDI labs in Seattle, WA (2004), San Francisco, CA (2006), Portland, OR (2006), New England (2007), and Minnesota (2011), directly serving 56 artists and companies, raising artists’ visibility and sparking engagements regionally, nationally, and internationally.
+NDP produces RDDI programs approximately every three to five years in partnership with local dance funders,a local organizational partner, and a local advisory committee.
+To date, NDP has produced RDDI labs in Seattle, WA (2004), San Francisco, CA (2006), Portland, OR (2006), New England (2007), Minnesota (2011), and Chicago (2016), directly serving 68 artists and companies, raising artists’ visibility, and building networks locally, regionally, and nationally.
 Specific impacts for lab artists have included national funding, commissioning of new and collaborative projects, festival residencies, and extended engagements and partnerships with dance organizations.
 NDP endeavors to remain engaged with past RDDI participants when possible to provide additional support to RDDI artists as they continue to develop their artistic practice.